-'Brick': The Shrewd and Beguiling Tale of High School Loner's Immersion into the Criminal Underworld
+'Brick': The Beguiling Tale of a High School Loner's Immersion into the Criminal Underworld

 Brick (2005) is an innovative and beguiling neo-noir thriller starring Joseph Gordon-Levitt as Brendan, a lonesome high school student in search of his ex-girlfriend Emily (Emilie de Ravin).
 After receiving a desperate call from Emily begging for help before disappearing, Brendan sets off to locate his former flame, now dangerously enmeshed in Southern California's criminal underworld.